Welcome!

 And from 2016 to 2017 I was a professor in the University of Pennsylvania Philosophy department.

-My research focuses mostly on Immanuel Kant and other early modern philosophers, as well as on philosophy of religion, the ethics of belief, and certain issues in aesthetics and moral psychology (especially hope and despair).
-I am also developing a scholarly-activist interest in food ethics.
+My research focuses mostly on Immanuel Kant and other 17th-19th century philosophers, as well as on philosophy of religion, the ethics of belief, and certain issues in aesthetics and moral psychology (especially hope and despair).
+I also have a teaching interest in food and animal ethics.

 Contact: